awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

 Before you can configure Amazon SES to automatically pause email sending for a configuration set, you must first enable the export of reputation metrics for the configuration set\.

-To enable the export of bounce and complaint metrics for the configuration set, complete the steps in [Exporting Reputation Metrics for a Configuration Set to CloudWatch](configuration-sets-export-metrics.md)\.
+To enable the export of bounce and complaint metrics for the configuration set, complete the steps in [Exporting reputation metrics for a configuration set to CloudWatch](configuration-sets-export-metrics.md)\.

 ## Part 2: Create an IAM Role<a name="monitoring-sender-reputation-pausing-configuration-set-part-2"></a>